Map-Based Path Loss Prediction in Multiple Cities Using Convolutional Neural Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{ropagation} models are used by the wireless industry and regulatory bodies to aid in analysis to enhance wireless coverage and avoid unwanted interference.
-Path loss modeling, a common approach to propagation modeling, aims to predict point-to-point (P2P) wireless signal attenuation along the communications link from the transmitter (Tx) to the receiver (Rx).
-The three main factors in predicting path loss are carrier frequency, link distance, and obstructions in the line of sight (LOS).
+\IEEEPARstart{P}{ath} loss modeling is a tool used by the wireless industry and regulatory bodies to optimize wireless coverage and avoid unwanted interference.
+Path loss models predict point-to-point (P2P) wireless signal attenuation along a communications link from the transmitter (Tx) to the receiver (Rx).
+Path loss is primarily affected by frequency, link distance, and obstructions in the line of sight (LOS).
 In LOS conditions, free space path loss (FSPL), which uses frequency and distance, is sufficient for accurate P2P path loss predictions.
-In non-LOS conditions, however, FSPL tends to severely underestimate path loss.
+In non-LOS conditions, however, FSPL typically underestimates path loss.

-LOS obstructions are obtained through surface-level variations, which are captured by the geographic information system (GIS) quantity digital surface model (DSM).
-DSM is measured relative to sea level and captures all heights, which can include ground-level variations (terrain) as well as trees, buildings, and other structures (clutter).
-Where no clutter is present, DSM models the terrain.
+LOS obstructions are identified from surface-level variations, captured by the geographic information system (GIS) quantity digital surface model (DSM).
+DSM captures heights relative to sea level: ground-level variations (terrain) as well as trees, buildings, and other structures (clutter).
+Where there is no clutter, DSM models the terrain.

 Traditional path loss models, such as Longley-Rice \cite{longleyrice}, explicitly account for terrain information but do not explicitly consider the presence of clutter.
 Consequently, these predictions can underestimate path loss in links dominated by clutter.

-Modern path loss models that consider clutter information have been shown to significantly decrease prediction error in non-LOS links.
+Conversely, modern path loss models that consider clutter information have significantly lower prediction errors in non-LOS links.
 One such model, P.1812-6 \cite{p1812} (recommended by the International Telecommunications Union Radiocommunication Sector (ITU-R)), considers clutter along the link in the form of representative clutter heights.
-The values of these heights are computed using local information regarding the types of clutter present.
-This yields more accurate predictions, but there is room for improvement due to the approximations imposed by the representative clutter height computation and the emphasis on diffraction losses \cite{feature-pl}.
+The heights are calculated based on local clutter types, improving prediction accuracy but remaining limited by approximations in clutter height estimation and focusing on diffraction losses \cite{feature-pl}.